‘Dancing With The Stars’ 2017 Contestants: More Names Confirmed For Season 24

 More names are being confirmed as Dancing with the Stars 2017 contestants.
 The official announcement by ABC won’t be revealed until Wednesday on Good Morning America, but several entertainment outlets are getting word from insiders about who’s going to be on the cast list for Season 24.

 A number of celebrities in the last few days have been confirmed as DWTS contestants for the 2017 spring season.
-They include: Olympian, Simone Biles; A-Team star, Mr. T.; Fifth Harmony member, Normani Kordei; The Real Housewives of Beverly Hills star, Erika Girardi; Olympian, Nancy Kerrigan.
+They include Olympian Simone Biles, A-Team star Mr. T., Fifth Harmony member Normani Kordei, The Real Housewives of Beverly Hills star Erika Girardi, and Olympian Nancy Kerrigan.

 In the latest update on who’s expected to be named as contestants on Dancing with the Stars 2017, People reports that five celebrities can be added to the list.